Download Careers360 App

 Definition Of Germination

-The germination of pollen is the process of a pollen grain being deposited on a compatible stigma, hydrating itself, and germinating to a pollen tube that elongates towards the ovule.
-This process lies at the core of ovule fertilisation, the means via which male-female gametes are brought together.
+The germination of pollen is the process of a pollen grain being deposited on a compatible stigma, hydrating itself, and germinating into a pollen tube that elongates towards the ovule.
+This process lies at the core of ovule fertilisation, the means by which male-female gametes are brought together.

-Pollen germination is a vital step in the life cycle of plant reproduction.
+Pollen germination is a vital step in the life cycle of reproduction in plants.
 This is because the germination of pollen triggers further development through which male germ cells may eventually reach the ovule, thus fertilising and culminating in seeds.
 In this way, germination allows for genetic variation just like propagation in plant species.
 This fundamental process is quintessential to both the realm of ecosystems and agriculture.

 Structure Of Pollen Grains